Star Fox 64: Characters

 Star Fox receives instructions and support from General Pepper, a bloodhound and leader of the Cornerian militia.
-The team's mothership, The Great Fox, is piloted by a robot named ROB 64 (NUS64 in the Japanese version).
+The team's mothership, the Great Fox, is piloted by a robot named ROB 64 (NUS64 in the Japanese version).
 Two other supporting characters appear in certain missions to provide aid to the Star Fox team: Bill Grey, Fox's bulldog friend and leader of two fighter units; and Katt Monroe, Falco's friend and former gang member.

-Andross is the game's primary antagonist who resembles a monkey or ape, although his species has never been officially confirmed.
-He is a mad scientist who is intent on capturing and controlling the Lylat system.

-The Star Wolf team is a rival band of mercenaries recruited by Andross to attack Star Fox and stop their progress.
-This team consists of Wolf O'Donnell, a wolf and Fox's long-time rival; Leon Powalski, a sinister chameleon who targets Falco; Andrew Oikonny, Andross's nephew, who goes after Slippy; and Pigma Dengar, a pig who betrayed the original Star Fox team, leading to James's capture.
-Pigma taunts and chases his former teammate Peppy.
+Andross is the game's primary antagonist who resembles a monkey or ape.
+He is an evil mad scientist who is intent on capturing and controlling the Lylat system.
+To stop Star Fox's progress, Andross recruits the Star Wolf team, a rival band of mercenaries consisting of the team leader Wolf O'Donnell, a wolf and Fox's long-time rival; Leon Powalski, a sinister chameleon who targets Falco; Andrew Oikonny, Andross's nephew, who goes after Slippy; and Pigma Dengar, a pig and traitor to the original Star Fox team who chases his former teammate Peppy.